iTechUz/daily-algo/21-11-22/convert-minutes-into-seconds/README.md

-## Convert Minutes into Seconds
+## 3. Convert Minutes into Seconds

-**3 Write a function that takes an integer minutes and converts it to seconds.**
+**Write a function that takes an integer minutes and converts it to seconds.**

  ### Examples